Adult Oral Health Survey 2023

 The Department of Health and Social Care uses the study to monitor oral health and shape dental services in England.

-The Adult Oral Health survey is the main source of information on the health of people’s teeth and mouths, and their experiences of oral health services.
+The Adult Oral Health Survey is the main source of information on the health of people’s teeth and mouths, and their experiences of dental health services.
 The survey series began in 1968 and has been carried out every ten years since.
 The Department of Health and Social Care uses the study to monitor oral health and shape dental services in England.

 Why take part?